 If you don’t have documents to prove your business is in good standing with the state, there’s a good chance financial organizations will refuse to fund your business growth efforts.
 And if customers find out that you’re not in good standing, it may negatively affect their desire to do business with you.

-Now it’s time to file the paperwork.
+Once you’ve gathered the necessary information, it’s time to file the paperwork.
 Maryland actually offers both online filing and paper filing for this process; either way, you’ll use the “Articles Amendment for a Limited Liability Company” form.
 You can download a paper form from the Department of Assessments and Taxation’s website, or you can log into Business Express to file online.
-You’ll fill in the form with all the information you gathered in step 2.
+You’ll fill in the form with all the information you gathered in Step 2.

 At the time of this writing, there’s a $100 filing fee for this form.
 Once the paperwork is processed, the amendment will go into effect.